[Adopted 10-11-2011 by L.L. No. 55-2011]

 No public servant shall solicit, negotiate for, or accept employment with any firm which is involved in business dealings with the County while such public servant is directly concerned with or personally participating in those business dealings on behalf of the County.
 This prohibition shall not apply to positions in the federal, state or any local government.

 No former public servant shall appear, within a two-year period after his or her separation from County service, before the County agency served by such public servant.
-This prohibition shall not apply to a former public servant who appears before a County agency on behalf of another government entity as an elected representative or employee.
+This prohibition shall not apply to a former public servant who appears before a County agency on behalf of any government entity, including the County of Suffolk, as an elected representative, employee or consultant, provided that, in the case of a former public servant serving as a consultant, such former public servant contracts to provide such consultant services directly with the County.

-No person who has served as a public servant shall appear before the County, or receive compensation for any services rendered, in relation to any particular matter in which such person had participated personally and substantially as a public servant.
+No person who has served as a public servant shall appear before the County, or receive compensation for any services rendered, in relation to any particular matter in which such person had participated personally and substantially as a public servant, provided that such prohibition shall not apply to a former public servant serving as a consultant to the County, where such former public servant contracts to provide such consultant services directly with the County.

 No elected official shall appear before any agency in the branch of County government served by such elected official within a period of two years after such official's separation from County service.
 For the purposes of this section, the executive branch consists of all agencies of the County, except the County Legislature.
 This prohibition shall not apply to a former elected official who appears before a County agency on behalf of another governmental entity as an elected representative or employee.